Combos Browse all Suggest

-Fertilid enters the battlefield with two +1/+1 counters on it.
+Fertilid enters the battlefield with two +1/+1 counters on this creature.

-, Remove a +1/+1 counter from Fertilid: Target player searches their library for a basic land card, puts it onto the battlefield tapped, then that player shuffles their library.
+, Remove a +1/+1 counter from Fertilid: Target player searches their library for a basic land card, puts it onto the battlefield tapped, then shuffles their library.

 1 month ago

 +1 just because I love Mutate!
 Hahaha, don't even know if this deck is good or not, but it definitely could be, and looks fun as hell either way.

 I can make some suggestions, but take them with a grain of salt.
 I really believe that I would have to actually play the deck to determine what it needs, what it doesn't need, and what might be helpful to add or cut in order to improve it.

 First, here's a list of cards that are generally good for a Ramos deck:

 Shielding Plax - gives Ramos Hexproof, puts two +1/+1 counters on him, and draws a card.

 Maelstrom Nexus - Puts five counters on Ramos with one spell, grants free casting.

 Corpsejack Menace - Speeds up access to Ramos's mana ability.